 This observation means that the upper left and upper right corners of your website are prime real estate.
 The upper left corner should contain your logo, but what about the upper right?

 This button should link visitors somewhere you’d like them to go.
-Including this button in the nav bar—and in this particular location—will dramatically increase the likelihood of a visitor taking that next step with your organization.
+Including this button in your nonprofit nav bar—and in this particular location—will dramatically increase the likelihood of a visitor taking that next step with your organization.

 Which CTA to Include in the Nav?